Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

       The process is written to support change on individual nodes, but could be scripted after analysis of the running firewall rule set (notably with respect to local modifications, if they exist).

-      This process must be completed on each storage node (steps 19 - 21).
+      This process must be completed on each storage node (steps 18 - 21).

 18. Document where Rados GW is running (port wise).
+It should be the same across all storage nodes.

       ```bash
       ncn-s001# ss -tnpl | grep rados